Featured Products

 Now you can try to estimate the thermal energy created the collision of the Colliding Steel Balls?
 What information do you need to find or estimate?
 Paper burns at about 200˚C. Do your numbers suggest that the paper's temperature could rise that much?

-About the Contributor: Dr. David Kagan has been at CSU Chico for over thirty years.
-During this time, Dr. Kagan has served in numerous roles including: Chair of the Department of Physics; founding Chair of the Department of Science Education; and Assistant Dean in the College of Natural Sciences to name a few.
-He is a regular contributor to The Physics Teacher having had over thirty papers published in the journal.
-Kagan continues his deep devotion to quality teaching by avidly engaging his students with methodologies adapted from the findings of Physics Education Research.
-In addition, he has remained true to his lifelong obsession with baseball by using the national pastime to enhance the teaching and learning of physics.
+About the Contributor: Dr. David Kagan Taught at CSU Chico for over thirty years.
+During his time, Dr. Kagan has served in numerous roles including: Chair of the Department of Physics; founding Chair of the Department of Science Education; and Assistant Dean in the College of Natural Sciences to name a few.
+He was a regular contributor to The Physics Teacher having had over thirty papers published in the journal.
+Kagan continued his deep devotion to quality teaching by avidly engaging his students with methodologies adapted from the findings of Physics Education Research.
+In addition, he remained true to his lifelong obsession with baseball by using the national pastime to enhance the teaching and learning of physics.